aniltrkkn/DasOptimization/README.md

 # DasOptimization

-DasOptimization(V1.0) is a lightweight, robust and scalable library capable of solving a system of nonlinear equations and unconstrained nonlinear optimization.
+DasOptimization (V1.0) is a lightweight, robust and scalable library capable of solving a system of nonlinear equations and nonlinear unconstrained optimization.
 Some of the capabilities are:

 - DasOptimization implemented two descent algorithms; Line Search and Trust-Region-Dogleg algorithm.
 - Analytical gradient, the Jacobian or the Hessian can be supplied but if they are not available, they will be calculated with finite differences.